wwilsman/interactor.js/src/content/assertions/disabled.md

 The `disabled()` assertion mirrors the corresponding [interactor property](/properties/disabled) and asserts that an element is disabled.
-If the optional selector is omitted, and the corresponding property has been redefined, the new property will be used to assert against.
-When a selector is provided, a new scoped interactor is created to perform the assertion.
+If the corresponding property has been redefined, a new assertion is defined which does not accept a selector.

 ``` javascript
 // with a scoped selector